 As leaders we deliberately build opportunities to learn in the presence of students and risk our own significance by demonstrating instructional practices.
 It is our experience that this modelling inspires others to try something that may not have been attempted before.

-In our next post, we will further examine the third hallmark that we outlined in January 2017- We use the gradual release of responsibility model not only with student learners, but with adult learners as well.
+In our next post, we will further examine the fifth hallmark that we outlined in January 2017- We use the gradual release of responsibility model not only with student learners, but with adult learners as well.